civisanalytics/datascience-python/README.md

 VERSION contains the full version string, e.g. "1.0.3".
 VERSION_MAJOR,
 VERSION_MINOR, and VERSION_MICRO each contain a single integer.

+# Creating Equivalent Local Environments

+The `environment.yml` file in this repo can be used to create a python environment that is equivalent to the one in the container. **However, you should change the name of the environment in the `environment.yml` file first!** Otherwise, you might stomp on packages in your root environment or get an error.

 # Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for information about contributing to this project.